rstruber/kibana-keyboard/README.md

 Compatible with kibana3.

-Use the space bar to toggle between auto-refresh off and last interval.
+Use "spacebar" to toggle between auto-refresh off and last interval.

-Use 1-0 to select different intervals.
+Use "1-0" to select different intervals.

-Use h or k to toggle kiosk mode.
+Use "h" or "k" to toggle kiosk mode.

+Use "r" to refresh current search

 To Install
 ==========